yay/vkcharts/readme.md

 ## Dev Dependencies

 - `typescript` - vkCharts are written in TypeScript.
-This dependency is used for type checking and transpiling (see below).
+This dependency is used for type checking.
-- `esbuild` - Used as the build tool and the development server.
+- `esbuild` - Used as the TypeScript transpiler, the build tool, and the development server.
-- `esbuild-plugin-tsc` - Even though esbuild natively parses TypeScript files and strips out the types, as of now (June 2023), it doesn't support Stage 3 decorators.
-This dependency allows us to use the tsc compiler itself instead of esbuild for transpiling.
 - `jest` - Testing framework with assertion and mocking libraries, and a test runner.
 - `ts-jest` - Jest can only run plain JavaScript and needs a transformer like this one for TypeScript.
 - `@jest/globals` - Declaration file for the `jest` object, matchers and other exported Jest functions.
 Jest exposes these on the `global` object, when the tests are running, so this is only needed to allow explicit imports and better IDE experience.